awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

-# Docker Application Deployment Connector<a name="docker-app-connector"></a>
+# Docker application deployment connector<a name="docker-app-connector"></a>

 The Greengrass Docker application deployment connector makes it easier to run your Docker images on an AWS IoT Greengrass core\.
 The connector uses Docker Compose to start a multi\-container Docker application from a `docker-compose.yml` file\.
 Specifically, the connector runs `docker-compose` commands to manage Docker containers on a single core device\.
 For more information, see [Overview of Docker Compose](https://docs.docker.com/compose/) in the Docker documentation\.
 The connector can access Docker images stored in Docker container registries, such as Amazon Elastic Container Registry \(Amazon ECR\), Docker Hub, and private Docker trusted registries\.

 After you deploy the Greengrass group, the connector starts the Docker containers\.
 It runs the `docker-compose up` command and then publishes the status of the command to an [output MQTT topic](#docker-app-connector-data-output)\.
 It also logs status information about running Docker containers\.
 This makes it possible for you to monitor your application logs in Amazon CloudWatch\.
-For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.
 The connector also starts Docker containers each time the Greengrass daemon restarts\.
 The number of Docker containers that can run on the core depends on your hardware\.

 The Docker containers run outside of the Greengrass domain on the core device, so they can't access the core's inter\-process communication \(IPC\)\.
 However, you can configure some communication channels with Greengrass components, such as local Lambda functions\.
-For more information, see [Communicating with Docker Containers](#docker-app-connector-communicating)\.
+For more information, see [Communicating with Docker containers](#docker-app-connector-communicating)\.

 You can use the connector for scenarios such as hosting a web server or MySQL server on your core device\.
 Local services in your Docker applications can communicate with each other, other processes in the local environment, and cloud services\.
 For example, you can run a web server on the core that sends requests from Lambda functions to a web service in the cloud\.

+This connector runs in [No container](lambda-group-config.md#no-container-mode) isolation mode, so you can deploy it to a Greengrass group that runs without Greengrass containerization\.

 This connector has the following versions\.